Invest in Futures?

 invest-in-futures.jpg

-Many amateur investors got burned in the recent oil plunge.
+Many amateur investors got burned years ago in an oil plunge.
 Those who invested in oil futures may have lost everything and even more as they realized there was no demand and no place to store the oil that was under contract.
 The fine print in the futures was important.

-Almost all of us, who didn’t have access to warnings about the impact of the COVID-19 crisis, lost substantial amounts in our savings and retirement accounts.
+Almost all of us, who didn’t have access to warnings about the impact of the COVID-19 crisis lost substantial amounts in our savings and retirement accounts.
 It was a plunge of historic proportions.
-I still haven’t had the courage to check my balance.
+However, if you didn’t panic and waited long enough, the crisis passed.

-The financial crisis was a wake up call that life can change quickly and what we thought we had under control was not under our control.
+Periodic financial crises awaken us to the reality that life can change quickly.
+What we thought we had under control was not under our control.
 Investments are always a risk and can be lost.

-The crisis reminds me that our most important investments are those we make in the stories of people - also investments in futures.
+The crisis reminds me that our most important investments are those we make in the stories of people, which are also also investments in futures.
 However, investments in the stories of others are investments that live on.
 Whether we invest in our employees, our kids, the homeless, or in young people who have the odds stacked against them, it is these investments that give life meaning and add to our own story.

 My wife, Jane, and I have prioritized investing in the stories of other people over our retirement accounts.
-That sounds foolish, but we haven’t been irresponsible.
+That sounds foolish, but we haven’t been irresponsible, just intentional.
 Although my children might have a different opinion if they have to take care of us someday.

 Questions to Consider: